Greg Pratt: Character background

-Pratt's is the son of an absentee father who appears later, played by Danny Glover.
+Pratt is the son of an absentee father who appears later, played by Danny Glover.

 Storylines

 In first appearance as a main character (in the Season 8 episode "Orion in the Sky"), Pratt was shown to be an intelligent but arrogant and cavalier intern from Chicago's Jesse Brown VA hospital.
 He meets Mark Greene on Greene's last day at County and is initially dismissive, but his attitude changes when he learns of Greene's terminal cancer.
 Pratt worked at County hospital the day of Greene's memorial to accommodate the other doctors attending Greene's memorial.
 Pratt later inherits Greene's locker.

 At the beginning of his residency, Pratt displays decisiveness and precision.
-However, his limited experience, overconfidence, and sometimes questionable personal behavior draw the ire of chief resident John Carter, who on a couple occasions compares him to another reckless doctor he had seen before (implied to be Dave Malucci).
+However, his limited experience, overconfidence, and sometimes questionable personal behavior draw the ire of chief resident John Carter, who on a couple of occasions compares him to another reckless doctor he had seen before (implied to be Dave Malucci).
 Carter and the other attending physicians clash with Pratt over his impulsive decisions, including performing a procedure he is unqualified to do (though the patient survives) and resuscitating a declared-dead patient who is then brain-dead afterward and fully dependent upon machines.
 He initially clashes with med student Michael Gallant who prefers strict adherence to rules and orders, whereas Pratt often circumvents rules and instructions, but they later become close friends.
 During a smallpox outbreak, Pratt proves his skills and courage by helping Luka Kovač and Jing-Mei Chen save Robert Romano's life.
-The hospital is thrown into chaos during the evacuation and he Carter, Abby Lockhart, and Chen are forced to quarantine in the ER.
+The hospital is thrown into chaos during the evacuation and he, Carter, Abby Lockhart, and Chen are forced to quarantine in the ER.